anaclumos/extracranial/Research/pages/Letter to Mr. Alexander Obenauer on 2022-10-12.md

 Dear Mr. Obenauer,

 I am Sunghyun Cho.
-I am a current CS university student at USC.
+I am a current CS university student at [[University of Southern California|USC]].
 I want to become a computer scientist in the future, just like you!

 I just wanted to say that your website is 🔥.